Child Support and Spousal Support

-Child support is generally not complicated.
-The Federal Child Support Guidelines specify the amount that has to be paid for child support based on:
+The Federal Child Support Guidelines specify the amount to be paid for child support based on:

-In addition to the “baseline” child support set out in s.
+In addition to this “baseline” child support set out in s.
 3 of the Child Support Guidelines, parents may also claim “special” or “extraordinary” expenses under s.
-7. These typically include, but are not limited to:
+7. These include but are not limited to:

-In certain circumstances, the access parent may be able to have their child support reduced if they are paying high costs to exercise access in the form of plane fair, hotels, etc. There are other circumstances in which a payer may claim undue hardship but, as a general rule, it is very hard to prove undue hardship and payers should not expect any reduction of their child support.
+Under certain circumstances the access parent may be able to have their child support obligation reduced, such as if they pay high costs to exercise access in the form of travel and lodging expenses.
+There are also instances in which a payer may claim undue hardship but it’s generally hard to substantiate.

-Spousal support, also called maintenance or alimony, is not determined in the same way as child support.
-A party claiming spousal support must prove their entitlement by demonstrating they have been disadvantaged by the breakdown of the marriage, and that their spouse has the ability to pay spousal support.
+Spousal support, also called maintenance or alimony, is determined differently.
+A party claiming spousal support must prove their entitlement by demonstrating they have been disadvantaged by the breakdown of the marriage and that their spouse has the ability to pay.

-Factors that are considered when determining spousal support include, but are not limited to:
+Factors considered when determining spousal support include, but are not limited to:

-Generally speaking, the court will refer to the Spousal Support Advisory Guidelines as a framework for determining the amount and duration of spousal support.
-That said, the court is not bound by the Spousal Support Advisory Guidelines and can deviate from them where necessary.
+The court will typically refer to the Spousal Support Advisory Guidelines as a framework for determining amount and duration of spousal support.
+However, the court is not bound by them and can deviate as it sees fit.

 Facing a divorce or criminal charge is a life-changing event.
 To secure the best possible outcome, you need the best possible representation.
 We assist clients with divorce and family law matters, DUI/"Over 80"/Impaired Driving and other criminal cases.